nafsuuddini08/nafsuuddini08.github.io/_site/usefulcommand.md

 Run the jekyll in local.

-sudo bundle exec jekyll serve --hots=
+sudo bundle exec jekyll serve